Michocio/Visual-Crypto/README.md

 Put two above pictures on each other and look what was encrypted

 <h1> Usage </h1>
-Choose file you want to encrypt, after work is done, splitted images will be save in current location.
+Choose file you want to encrypt, after work is done, splitted images will be saved in current location.